brianhouse/art_and_code/units/1_coordinates/assignment.md

 In this sketch, you will practice with drawing using coordinates.
 To explore the relationship of digitally encoded "space" to traditional depictions of the world, you will choose a [famous landscape painting from art history](https://www.google.com/search?q=famous+landscape+painting) and reinterpret it in code. _Reinterpret_ means that you do not necessarily have to try and reproduce the painting exactly—rather, you must choose how to work with code in a way that retains a sense of the original composition but which expresses something of its _digital_-ness.
 Pay particular attention to your use of color.

-Turn in the contents of your sketch folder to Google Classroom (first remember to save it, include `save("output.png")` as the last line of your sketch to make sure an image file is generated.
-In addition, upload an image file of the original painting as well as a document that includes your title, the artist and year of the original painting, and a [3-sentence description](../../resources/description_guidelines.md) that explains the choices you made in your reinterpretation.
+Turn in your sketch folder to Moodle (first remember to save it, include `save("output.png")` as the last line of your sketch, and run the sketch to make sure an image file is generated).
+In addition, upload an image file of the original painting.
+Your description on Moodle should include your title, the artist and year of the original painting, and a [3-sentence statement](../../resources/statement_guidelines.md) that explains the choices you made in your reinterpretation.

 ### Examples